-SOLICITED BY THE BOARD OF DIRECTORS FOR USE AT THE 2010 ANNUAL MEETING OF STOCKHOLDERS OF VECTOR GROUP LTD.
+SOLICITED BY THE BOARD OF DIRECTORS FOR USE AT THE 2012 ANNUAL MEETING OF STOCKHOLDERS OF VECTOR GROUP LTD.

-The undersigned stockholder of Vector Group Ltd. (the "Company") hereby constitutes and appoints each of Marc N. Bell and J. Bryant Kirkland III attorney and proxy of the undersigned, with power of substitution, to attend, vote and act for the undersigned at the 2010 Annual Meeting of Stockholders of the Company, a Delaware corporation, to be held at the Miami Tower, 100 S.E.
-Second Street, 19th Floor Auditorium, Miami, Florida 33131 on Friday, June 11, 2010 at 11:00 a.m. local time, and at any adjournments or postponements thereof, with respect to the following on the reverse side of this proxy card and, in their discretion, on such other matters as may properly come before the meeting and at any adjournments or postponements thereof.
+The undersigned stockholder of Vector Group Ltd. (the "Company") hereby constitutes and appoints each of Marc N. Bell and J. Bryant Kirkland III attorney and proxy of the undersigned, with power of substitution, to attend, vote and act for the undersigned at the 2012 Annual Meeting of Stockholders of the Company, a Delaware corporation, to be held at the Miami Tower, 100 S.E.
+Second Street, 19th Floor Auditorium, Miami, Florida 33131 on Tuesday, May 22, 2012 at 11:00 a.m. local time, and at any adjournments or postponements thereof, with respect to the following on the reverse side of this proxy card and, in their discretion, on such other matters as may properly come before the meeting and at any adjournments or postponements thereof.

-meeting and at any adjournments or postponements thereof of.
-(Continued a and to be signed on the reverse side.)
-The Board of Directors recommends a vote "FOR" the electi ENCLOSED ENVELOPE.
-PLEASE MARK YOUR VOTE IN tion of directors.
-PLEASE SIGN, DATE AND RETURN PROMPTLY IN TH I BLUE OR BLACK INK AS SHOWN HERE $oxtimes$ ΙE Item 1.
-Election of Directors: FOR ALL NOMINEES 0 WITHHOLD AUTHORITY FOR ALL NOMINEES 0 FOR ALL EXCEPT (See instructions below) 0 Nominees: o Bennett S. LeBow, o Howard M. Lorber o Jeffrey S. Podell and o Jean E. Sharpe r, o Ronald J. Bernstein, o Henry C. Beinstein, o Robert J. Eide, Item 2.
-Approval of ratification of PricewaterhouseCoopers L December 31, 2010.
-LLP as independent registered certified public accounting firm for the year r ending FOR 0 AGAINST 0 ABSTAIN 0 INSTRUCTION: To withhold authority to vote for any nominee you wish to withhold, as shown here: $\boxtimes$ y individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle nex kt to each ted in the manner directed by the undersigned stockholder.
-If not oth ie nominees and FOR the ratification of the independent registered c To change the address on your account, please check the bethat changes to the registered name(s) on the account may pox at right and indicate your new address in the address space above.
-Ply not be submitted via this method. o lease note Signature of Stockholder Date Signature of Stockholder Date as executor, administrator, attorney, trustee or guardian, plea on this Proxy.
-When shares are held jointly, each holder should sign.
-Whe ease give full title as such.
-If the signer is a corporation, please sign full co igner is a partnership, please sign in partnership name by authorized pers orporate
+(Continued and to be signed on the reverse side.)

+The Board of Directors recommends a vote FOR Items 1, 2 and 3.
+PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE R

+WITHHOLD AUTHORITY FOR ALL NOMINEES 0 FOR ALL EXCEPT (See instructions below) 0 Nominees: o Bennett S. LeBow, o Howard M. Lorber, o Ronald J. Bernstein, o Stanley S. Arkin, o Henry C. Beinstein, o Jeffrey S. Podell and o Jean E. Sharpe Item 2.
+Advisory approval of executive compensation (say on pay): FOR 0 AGAINST 0 ABSTAIN 0 Approval of ratification of PricewaterhouseCoopers LLP as independent registered certified public accounter 31, 2012: ting firm for the year ending FOR 0 AGAINST 0 ABSTAIN 0 CTION: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fil withhold, as shown here: R l in the circle next to each nominee you will be v te shares represented by this proxy will be voted in the manner directed by the undersigned stockhologoted FOR the election of the nominees, FOR the advisory say on pay vote and FOR the ratification occupating firm. change the address on your account, please check the box at right and indicate your new address in the addistered name(s) on the account may not be submitted via this method. [] dress space above.
+Please note that changes Sig gnature of Stockholder Date Signature of Stockholder Date administ Please sign exactly as your name or names appear on this Proxy.
+When shares are held jointly, each hole rator, attorney, trustee or guardian, please give full title as such.
+If the signer is a corporation, please signing full title as such.
+If signer is a partnership, please sign in partnership name by authorized person.